brillout/wildcard-api/docs/readme.template.md

 for their internal APIs.
 Most notably with [gRPC](https://grpc.io/) which is increasingly popular in the industry.

+Both gRPC and Wildcard are RPC.
+While gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) Wildcard only supports the Node.js & browser stack.
+This allows Wildcard to have a simple design and to be super easy to use.

 On the other hand,
 REST and GraphQL are better suited for APIs consumed by third parties.
 For example, Facebook has a GraphQL API which